GuillermoPuebla/mind-set/src/utils/compute_distance/README.md

 ```

 ### Optional Arguments
 We should aim to keep experiments consistent, so I advice to generally stick with the default arguments.
 However, for your own entertainment you can explore different setups.
-A full list of optional arguments can be seen by running `python -m src.utils.compute_distance.compute_distance_across_folders -h`.
+A full list of optional arguments can be seen by running `python -m src.utils.compute_distance.across_folders -h`.
 Here are some of them that deserve a longer explanation.

 ### Network_name
 `--network_name`: Choose between `alexnet`, `vgg11`, `vgg16`, `vgg11bn`, `vgg16bn`, `vgg19bn`, `resnet18`, `resnet50`, `resnet152`, `inception_v3` , `densenet121`, `densenet201`, `googlenet`.
 Default is `resnet152`.
 If you want to test a different network (from the defauls PyTorch nets) just ask me and I'll add it.
 If you want to test another network, you can ask me some guidelines on how to do so.